csc-training/summerschool/gpu/exercises/fundamentals/02-kernels/README.md

 ```

 With this strategy, the consecutive threads in a warp/wavefront process consecutive elements
-in the array, then jump forward together and againe process consecutive elements in the array,
+in the array, then jump forward together and again process consecutive elements in the array,
 until some or all of them jump out of the limit of the array.
-Note that there's no chance of out-of-bounds memory access here: if a threads has `i >= n`,
+Note that there's no chance of out-of-bounds memory access here: if a thread has `i >= n`,
 it doesn't execute the loop but just exits early.
 Some threads in the warp/wavefront with
 a smaller `tid` may still execute the loop for a single iteration, but they'll also
 end up with an `i` larger than `n` for the next iteration and then exit the loop.

-### TODO

-Make the exercise.
-Maybe give two versions, the slow and the strided, then ask to use unix command `time` to measure the time?
+Head over to the [exercise](07_fill_for) and follow the [instructions](07_fill_for/README.md) there.

 ## Bonus exercises